Appeals and Other Post-Conviction Work

 If you are imprisoned and you demand a Writ of Habeas Corpus, the entity that is holding you must explain why.
 If there is no good reason, the courts will set you free.
 In other words, it prevents you from being jailed without charges.

 If you wish to file an appeal, contact Attorney David M. Dudley today.
+Mr. Dudley has experience handling criminal matters in the trial and appellate courts at the state and federal level, successfully representing defendants.

 Appeals and Other Post-Conviction Work: Selected Case Results